 You’ll come back a better person, if you can bear to leave those lofty heights at all.

 If planning a hiking holiday seems like a lot of hassle, get that thought out of your mind!
-It’s a lot simpler than you’d think and we’re here to help with some key step to take in order to arrange your perfect hiking in Austria trip!
+It’s a lot simpler than you’d think (and if you are wondering how to get austrian visa – spoiler alert: it’s not hard!) – and we’re here to help with some key step to take in order to arrange your perfect hiking in Austria trip!

 Honestly, there’s no bad time to visit in Austria, because with landscapes this spectacular, they’ll look good dressed in anything – snow, autumn leaves, spring flowers.
 It’s just important to be prepared for whatever weather you’re most likely to encounter.